Click here to go to the Fun Things to Do in Sausalito Menu

 The ferry pier is in the heart of downtown Sausalito, so if you come by ferry you can walk comfortably to most local restaurants and attractions.
 Some bike riders also choose to take rideshare vehicles or taxis back to San Francisco instead of the ferry, and many local taxis are equipped with bike racks.

-We have a complete article on Sausalito History at the link above.
+We have a complete article on Sausalito History here.
 Prior to the coming of Spanish soldiers, ranchers and missionaries the area was inhabited by Coast Miwok societies.

-When California was part of Mexico, Sausalito’s fresh water stream was a popular place for ships in San Francisco Bay to replenish their drinking water supply, and the small willow trees in that area were called “saucelitos” in Spanish.
+When California was part of Mexico, Sausalito’s fresh water streams were a popular place for ships in San Francisco Bay to replenish their drinking water supply, and the small willow trees in that area were called “saucelitos” in Spanish.
 The name stuck, and survived after California was taken over by the United States.
-The modern spelling was adopted when Saucelito was officially changed to Sausalito in 1887.
+The modern spelling was adopted when “Saucelito” was officially changed to “Sausalito” in 1887.

-There are four hotels in Downtown Sausalito, plus a resort in the Golden Gate National Recreation Area (the GGNRA) just south of the city.
+A diverse set of hotels can be found in and near Sausalito.
+Four hotels are located in Downtown Sausalito, plus a resort in the Golden Gate National Recreation Area (the GGNRA) just south of the city.
 Two of the facilities (Cavallo Point and Casa Madrona) have spas located within the hotel.

-All five of these hotels score well on our bi-annual hotel surveys, and some have held their positions near the top of the list for several years.
+All five of these hotels score well on our annual hotel surveys, and some have held their positions near the top of the list for several years.